jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 and the scale degree intervals are different because they are measured from a different note as 1&#x302;.
 This gives each mode a different sound and feel.

-Diatonic modes are names with obscure Greek-related terms that make little sense and just have to be memorized.
+Diatonic modes are named with obscure Greek-related terms that make little sense and just have to be memorized.
 Starting with the first degree of the major scale, the diatonic modes are
 (1) Ionian,